ronnytorresmtz/roles-admin/readme.md

 ```
 Repositories pattern applied.
 ```
-* jQuery v1.11.1 Used to Manipulate HTML Tables
+* jQuery v1.11.1 Used for few specific actions
 ```
 Used to Remove Row Tables in only one Vue Custom Component
+Used to Open and Close Modal Windows
 ```
 ##What are the next development tasks?